Dilated Pore of Winer Removal

 For many individuals, they may noticed an enlarged pore with a blackhead which may be larger than what they had experienced during the adolescent period.

-They may also report squeezing the contents through the pore only for it to re-accumulate over time.
+Patients may also report squeezing the contents through the pore only for it to re-accumulate over time.

 The dilated pore of winer is usually asymptomatic unless infection sets in.